MauroMardones/ReSalar_Project_IEO/README.md

 2. Load the `data_cleaning.R` script to preprocess the raw data.
 3. Run the `parameter_estimation.R` script to estimate life history parameters.

+### Results

+principal oytpus and results can be found in this link:

 ### Authors and Acknowledgments

 This project was conducted by researchers from the IEO of Murcia and IEO of Cádiz.
 We thank all participants and collaborators for their contributions.